Outstanding efforts in History Trench Competition

 Class of 2025 achieve exceptional IB results

 64% of examinations were awarded a Level 6 or 7, equivalent to an A or A* at A Level.
 41% of our pupils achieved a world class score of 40 points or above (the equivalent of 4 A* grades), a feat achieved by fewer than 10% of pupils across the world.
-Our Deputy Head of School, Eva O’D, who has been at Gresham’s for 15 years, secured a full 45-point score, placing her among the top 0.2% of global students.
+Our Deputy Head of School, Eva O’D, who has been at Gresham’s for 15 years, and one of our international pupils from Germany, Hendrik B, both secured a full 45-point score, placing them among the top 0.2% of global students.

 We are incredibly proud of all our IB pupils and would like to congratulate them on their impressive successes.
 Alongside their IB studies, this cohort have made outstanding contributions to music, drama, sport, debating and many other co-curricular activities during their time at Gresham’s.